 For over 20 years biolitec® has been working closely with leading physicians and medical institutions all over the world to improve minimally invasive laser therapies.

 Physicians, who have been using the biolitec® laser therapies for years, are an important part in the company's product developments.
 A lot of physicians are conducting medical studies and trials in which long-term effects of the biolitec® therapies are analyzed.

-Now, we would like to share with you the latest results and invite you to contact us to share experiences and discuss with us.
+Now we would like to present to you the latest results and invite you to contact us to share your experiences and discuss them with us.

 LHP® for Hemorrhoids

 In addition to several case series, the Laser Hemorrhoidoplasty (LHP®) was also the subject of comparative studies.
 Poskus and Eskandaros et al have been able to demonstrate in their studies that the laser is extremely painless and causes fewer complications than the hemorrhoidopexy, Milligan Morgan or HAL/RAR in the treatment of hemorrhoidal disorders.
 Also, the patient’s outcome in terms of quality of life was in favor of the LHP® procedure.

 Gambardella, C., Brusciano, L., Brillantino, A. et al.: "Mid-term efficacy and postoperative wound management of laser hemorrhoidoplasty (LHP) vs conventional excisional hemorrhoidectomy in grade III hemorrhoidal disease: the twisting trend", in: Langenbeck's Archive of Surgery 408, 140 (2023). https://doi.org/10.1007/s00423-023-02879-4